Expansive island hopping across

-Life truely stripped down to the very fundamentals
+Life truly stripped down to the very fundamentals.

 To us, many island nations – e.g. Seychelles, Mauritius, French Polynesia, Fiji, and others – has the right ingredients for an escape, which is all about rest and relaxation: Pristine tropical islands with swaying palm trees, pure white sand beaches, and brilliant turquoise lagoons.
 However, we think that the physical beauty of the Maldives is perhaps unmatched in the world.
 Here, life is stripped down to simplicity and to the fundamentals: Bright blue skies, all-year sunshine and fantastic diving and snorkeling in lagoons with the temperature of bath water.

 Most people tend to go here for one or two weeks for a "one in a lifetime-experience".
 We keep coming back and each time, we learned that it is best to know what one want from the islands, and then do a bit of homework, check out websites and see through relevant reviews until a few islands remains on the list.